squid-cache/squid-cache.github.io/KnowledgeBase/Gentoo.rst

 == Pre-Built Binary Packages ==

-## Details briefly covering critical information for user contact and problem reporting...
-##
-##  '''Maintainer:''' Your Name goes here.
-Email too if you want direct contacts.
+'''Maintainer:''' Alin Năsta
 ##  ''Bug Reporting:'''  link to bug reporting system interface (AND how-to if they need one).

-## List of sections named per major release.
-## Repeat the following with sub-section for each distributed release package.
-## Named by version of Squid it packages.
-## Numerically highest to lowest only those currently available in the distro.

-=== Squid-X.Y ===

-'''Maintainer:''' Alin Năsta

 Install Procedure (for the latest version in your selected portage tree):
 {{{